sdemercurio/MeetMyTeam/README.md

 ![UML_diagram](assets/imgs/company_profile_CLI.jpeg)

 ## Testing
 Unit tests are written for each class, ensuring each test passes.
-The initial tests are designed to fail until the most simple code is written to get the tests to pass.
+The initial tests are designed to fail at first until the most simple code is written to get the tests to pass.

 ![UML_diagram](assets/imgs/passed_tests.PNG)